Israel's military launched an overnight raid on Gaza's largest hospital

 Al-Shifa was the territory's main medical facility prior to the war, but has seen its operations drastically disrupted due to months of conflict.
 The surrounding area of Al-Shifa has been the site of fighting since the Israeli military launched its offensive in Gaza in response to the Oct.
 7 Hamas-led attack on southern Israel.
 Twelve hundred people were killed in the attack, according to Israel.
 The Israeli assault on Gaza has killed more than 31,700 Palestinians, according to the Gaza Ministry of Health.

-The Al-Shifa complex was raided by Israeli forces in November 2023, when troops reported finding Hamas weapons.
+The Al-Shifa complex was raided by Israeli forces in November 2023, when troops reported finding Hamas weapons then, too.
 Israel has repeatedly accused Hamas of operating in tunnels under this, and other, hospitals in Gaza, and using doctors and patients as human shields.

+Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, appeared to criticize the raid on Al-Shifa in a post on social media Monday and reiterated calls for a cease-fire.

+"Hospitals should never be battlegrounds.
+We are terribly worried about the situation at Al-Shifa Hospital in northern #Gaza, which is endangering health workers, patients and civilians," he wrote.
+"The hospital has only recently restored minimal health services.
+Any hostilities or militarization of the facility jeopardize health services, access for ambulances, and delivery of life-saving supplies.
+Hospitals must be protected."

 Daniel Hagari, a spokesman for the Israel Defense Forces, said in a video posted on social media early Mondaythat forces will conduct the operation with "caution and care" and "while ensuring the hospital continues its important functions."